 Which Credit Cards Can You Use to Keep Your Account Active?

-There are four Hilton co-branded credit cards; two with Citibank and two with American Express that you can use to keep your Hilton Honors account active.
-They include:
+There are four Hilton co-branded credit cards from American Express that you can use to keep your Hilton Honors account active:

 Keeping An Account Active is Easy